alipali737/advent-of-code/README.md

-# Repo for advent of code 2021
+# Repo for Advent of Code 2021
 [Link to the Advent of Code 2021](https://adventofcode.com/)

 Project written in python